-Chances are, you have an email inbox that’s already received unfamiliar or unexpected messages asking you to verify personal information over the Internet or urging you to click a link.
+Chances are, you have received an unfamiliar or unexpected email asking you to verify personal information over the Internet or urging you to click a link.
 Cyber criminals often operate falsely under the guise of a familiar entity (such as the IRS or bank).

 Never let your guard down.
 And always be highly suspicious of unsolicited communications.